johangodinho14/Uno/README.md

 ## Initial working plan, overall approach, development strategy and approach to quality

-Due to the game (Uno) having a lot of moving bits and elements to it, I decided to use the Agile methodology to ensure that the code was robust and reliable while ensuring that its completed on the given timeline.
-I began the project by planning all the potential problems and the solutions to them.
+Due to complexity of the card game (Uno) and the given timeline, I decided to use the Agile methodology to ensure that the code was robust and reliable while ensuring that its completed on the given timeline.
+I began the project by planning all the potential problems and the solutions to them, some of which have already been stated in the section above.
+The planning phase also included decomposing the overall problems into smaller tasks / epics, this helped me get a definitive list of tasks that need to be completed to complete the overall game on time.
+Once the planning phase was completed, I moved onto the development of the game, I decided to use a modular approach while usign OOP (Object Oriented Programming), to ensure that the code is robust, readable and easily updatable.